-At just 24, Tokoroa product Joseph Manu has two NRL premierships and eight New Zealand Test appearances under his belt.
+At just 23, Tokoroa product Joseph Manu had two NRL premierships and eight New Zealand Test appearances under his belt.
 In the two seasons since he has solidified his standing as one of rugby league’s biggest backline stars.

 Sydney Roosters spotted the strapping three-quarter’s potential early and he scored 34 tries in 48 under-20s games for the club from 2014-16, while also representing the Junior Kiwis in a 22-20 loss to the star-studded Junior Kangaroos in 2015.